thinkcompany/think_dev-standards/development-standards/performance.md

 ```

 ## Testing Performance
 When testing performance, there are some basic metrics you should measure against.
 The main performance benchmark is page load speed, which is important for User Experience and SEO.
-The slower your page loads, the more likely a user is to abandon the site and a slow page load is penalized in Google's search ranking.
+The slower your page loads, the more likely a user is to abandon the site.
+A slow page load is also penalized in Google's search ranking.
 If you want to find ways to improve on this benchmark or want more detailed break down of your page performance, you can use free, online tools to measure your performance.
 Below are a few of these resources.

 ### Chrome Timeline
 The Timeline tool in Chrome inspector allows you to record and analyze every event that occurs during page load.
 [Google Developers](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool) is a great resource for learning how to use the Timeline Tool.